MFANAMKHULU/learninghub2/workflow.md

 Added javascript functions to calculate price for hiring a bus created and styled a payment.html page added a payment.php with functions to validate data

+19/01/2023
+validated data for payment
+added the button on home.html